perfectdaemon/ts-game/README.md

-# TypeScript HTML5 Canvas Game Template
+# TypeScript WebGL Game Framework

 In theory it is small code-oriented framework for building html5 games.
 In fact it is just a beginning of that.